 The International System of Units (SI prefix) is also called the decimal system because it is a “base 10” system.
 This means that all measurements use a value of ten as their “base.”
 So, you would expect that a disc with 4.7 gigabytes would equal 4.7 billion bytes.
 Except this isn’t exactly the case.

-The majority of computer operating systems do not use a “base 10″ system for counting numerical values.
-Instead, they use the binary system for numerical values which is a “base 2″ system.
-This means that values for things such as disc space are calculated differently in binary than they are in decimal.
-A 4.7 GB blank DVD-R disc is actually 4.38 GiB (gibibytes) as reported by a binary operating system.
+Most computer operating systems (OS) do not use a “base 10” system for counting numerical values.
+Instead, they use a binary system, which is a “base 2” system.
+You may have heard of binary systems as the system in which data is burned onto a disc.
+This difference does mean that values for things like disc space are calculated differently in binary than they are in decimal.
+A blank DVD-R disc with 4.7GB reported storage capacity is actually 4.38 GiB (gibibytes) when reported by a binary system.

-Back in 2005, a lawyer from New Mexico filed a class-action lawsuit against Western Digital, Seagate, and other manufacturers of computer hard drives.
-His claim was that these companies were intentionally misleading consumers by advertising their hard drives in the (larger) decimal system rather than the binary system.
-A computer hard drive advertised as 80GB by the manufacturer would be reported as 74.4 GB by the operating system.
+In 2005, a lawyer from New Mexico filed a class-action lawsuit against Western Digital, Seagate, and other computer hard drive manufacturers.
+He claimed that these companies were intentionally misleading consumers by advertising their products using the decimal system (which displays larger numbers) than by the binary system.
+For example, a computer hard drive advertised as 80GB is reported to be 74.4GB by the operating system.

 It’s difficult to blame OEMs for this as it had been industry standard for decades.
 Eventually, both sides reached an agreement wherein OEMs agreed to be clearer about their advertising.
 Western Digital gave away free copies of their software for customers who had purchased hard drives.
 The case did nothing to actually change precedent in how computer components like hard drives are labeled, however.
 Therefore, OEMs continue to use SI units for measuring capacities for blank recordable media.